rivermont/spidy/README.md

 ![](/media/run.gif?raw=true)

 ### Important Note
-Before launching spidy, you will need to change a variable in the crawler code.
+Before launching spidy, you will need to change a variable in the crawler code.<br>
 Open `crawler.py` in your favorite text editor, and find line `225`:

 > 224 | # Folder location of spidy
 > 225 | crawlerLocation = 'C:/Users/Will Bennett/Documents/Code/web-crawler'

-Change the folder path to the directory that spidy is located in.
+Change the folder path to the directory that spidy is located in.<br>
 If you do not change this, spidy will not be able to save pages and will stop after accumulating too many errors.

 ### Command Arguments
-Spidy has 7 different command line arguments that control the behavior of the crawler.
+Spidy has 7 different command line arguments that control the behavior of the crawler.<br>
-Because of the way it's written, args are optional but you must do them in a set order.
+Because of the way it's written, args are optional but you must do them in a set order.<br>
 You can do `1, 2, 3`, but not `1, 3, 4`.

 > python crawler.py [overwrite] [raiseErrors] [zipFiles] [todoFile] [doneFile] [logFile] [wordFile] [saveCount]